Afrakan Storytelling Established 2010

 Come and Experience the Afrakan Storytelling culture at its finest!!!

-Yes Nne Agwu (Mother of Wisdom / healing), produced by Shanti-Chi is 10 years old this year.
+Yes Nne Agwu (Mother of Wisdom / healing), produced by Shanti-Chi is 11 years old this year.
 What a journey what an adventure.
 It really is a mile stone to reach the 10 year mark.
 When Griot Chinyere started on this journey very few melanin rich people were interested in camping.
-However somewhere in our DNA we knew that it was something worth doing.
-Though it was an absolutely new concept to many our melanin rich community gathered around to support the infestation of the vision.
+However somewhere in our DNA we knew connecting the oral and storytelling is essential to our healing and progress.
+Though it was an absolutely new concept to many our melanin rich community gathered around to support the unifestation of the vision.

 Our first storytelling celebration was a few hours in the woods listening to stories, walking, chanting and celebrating.
 After that our people ask for more.
 We then did a 12 hours storytelling celebration around the fire under the stars until the dawn chorus announced it was time to wind down and prepare to re-enter the matrix.
 There were the brave few requested a weekend event.
 The seeds for a weekend were sown and we have been nurturing them to keep the vision of an Afrakan village on the landscape of Britain alive and kicking.
 It is such a beautiful and unique expression in the diaspora we have had to worker harder than most enterprises to keep going.